 A top human rights commission in the Americas has found the Jamaican government responsible for violating multiple rights of LGBTQ+ people in Jamaica, and recommends significant reform in a landmark human rights case in the region.

-Freshfields has been working on the matter for its client, the Human Dignity Trust (HDT), for nearly ten years.
+Freshfields has been working on the matter for its client, the Human Dignity Trust (HDT), for nearly 10 years.
 HDT initiated the legal challenge in support of Gareth Henry and Simone Edwards, both of whom were forced to flee Jamaica after experiencing severe violence and discrimination as a result of their sexual orientation.
-Their petition was filed with the Inter-American Commission on Human Rights (IACHR) in 2011, and since then, over 60 Freshfields lawyers and trainees have worked pro bono on the case.
+Their petition was filed with the Inter-American Commission on Human Rights (IACHR) in 2011.
+Since then, over 60 Freshfields lawyers and trainees have worked pro bono on the case.

 Violating rights, legitimising violence

-Téa Braun (Director of HDT) said of Freshfields, “The unwavering support and commitment of Freshfields to this case over almost a decade has helped to secure a ground-breaking decision that vindicates the rights and lived experiences of Mr Henry, Ms Edwards and all LGBT+ Jamaicans.
-We are incredibly grateful to the many outstanding lawyers who have worked with us to achieve this landmark victory.”
+Téa Braun said of Freshfields, 'The unwavering support and commitment of Freshfields to this case over almost a decade has helped to secure a ground-breaking decision that vindicates the rights and lived experiences of Mr Henry, Ms Edwards and all LGBTQ+ Jamaicans.
+We are incredibly grateful to the many outstanding lawyers who have worked with us to achieve this landmark victory.'

 Freshfields’ pro bono work is focused on promoting access to justice for marginalised individuals, for whom the firm aims to have the greatest possible impact through important work like this.